 The Member States of the EU, Switzerland and Norway are countries infected with BTV, as defined by the OIE Code.
-EU legislation requires data from three years to demonstrate seasonal periods of low vector activity.

 The likelihood of infection of semen donors with BTV is influenced by EU bluetongue policies.
 Current EU control measures for ruminant germplasm are based on the designation of bluetongue restriction zones.
 Confidence in the status of these zones is affected by new incursions of BTV and changes to patterns of vector survival or competence through climatic effects, land use and animal management (such as housing).
 Since ruminant germplasm can be stored for long periods, the bluetongue status of the exporting country at the time of collection needs to be clear.